ybyzek/theniledev-examples/nodejs_quickstart/README.md

 ## Validate

-Run the following command:
+To validate that the quickstart worked when you ran `yarn setup`, run the following command to find the new instance of the entity:

 ```
 yarn test-setup
 ```

-Log into the [Nile Admin Dashboard](https://nad.thenile.dev/) (default username/password: dev-mary@dw.demo/password) to see the control plane and data plane instances.
+Then log into the [Nile Admin Dashboard](https://nad.thenile.dev/) (default username/password: dev-mary@dw.demo/password) to see the control plane and data plane instances.